2025–26 Coppin State Eagles men's basketball team

+Coppin State was ineligible for the 2026 NCAA Tournament and the 2026 MEAC men's basketball tournament due to Academic Progress Rate penalties.
+They concluded the season with a 7–24 record while going 5–9 in MEAC play.

 Previous season

 The Eagles finished the 2024–25 season 6–24, 4–10 in MEAC play to finish in seventh place.
 They were defeated by South Carolina State in the quarterfinals of the MEAC tournament.